Logos (Christianity): Johannine literature

-Stephen L. Harris claims that John adapted Philo's concept of the Logos, identifying Jesus as an incarnation of the divine Logos that formed the universe.
+Stephen L. Harris claims that John adapted Philo's concept of the Logos, identifying Jesus as an incarnation of the divine Logos that formed and governs the universe.

-While John 1:1 is generally considered the first mention of the Logos in the New Testament, arguably, the first reference occurs in the book of Revelation.
+While John 1:1 (dated to 90-100 CE) is generally considered the first mention of the Logos in the New Testament, arguably, the first reference occurs in the Book of Revelation (dated to around 95 CE).
 In it the Logos is spoken of as "the Word of God", who at the Second Coming rides a white horse into the Battle of Armageddon wearing many crowns, and is identified as King of Kings, and Lord of Lords:

 He is clothed with a robe dipped in blood, and His name is called The Word of God ...
 And on His robe and on His thigh He has a name written, "king of kings, and lord of lords".

 John 1's subject is developed in the First Epistle of John (1 John).
 Similar to John 1:1-5, 1 John 1:1 also refers to the beginning (archē) and to the Word (ho lógos).
 1 John 1 does not refer to the creation (see John 1:3) but expands on two other concepts found in John 1:4, namely that of life and of light (1 John 1:1–2, 5–7).
 It therefore seems as if only the first clause of 1 John 1:1 "What was from the beginning" refers to the pre-incarnate Word.
 The rest of 1 John 1 describes the incarnate Word:

 That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched—this we proclaim concerning the Word of life.